pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 `
 ```

+Parameters:
-- uuid: Type: NSString.
-Defaults to current PubNub user ID if nil.
+- uuid: Type: NSString — UUID to retrieve.
+Defaults to current user ID if nil/not set.
-- channels: Type: NSArray<NSString *>.
-Channels to retrieve state from.
-Optional if channelGroups set.
+- channels: Type: NSArray<NSString *> — Channels to query (omit if using channelGroups).
-- channelGroups: Type: NSArray<NSString *>.
-Channel groups to retrieve state from.
-Optional if channels set.
+- channelGroups: Type: NSArray<NSString *> — Groups to query (omit if using channels).
-- completion: Type: PNGetStateCompletionBlock.
-Completion with result or status.
+- completion: Type: PNGetStateCompletionBlock — Completion with result or status.

+Note: Builder pattern; optional arguments can be omitted.

 ### Sample code